nikolailic0529/easyPortal-API/docs/Dev/README.md

 ## Organization

 Implements all logic related to Multi-tenancy the most used classes are [`CurrentOrganization`](../../app/Services/Organization/CurrentOrganization.php) and [`RootOrganization`](../../app/Services/Organization/RootOrganization.php).
 Behind the scenes, service use [eloquent scopes](https://laravel.com/docs/eloquent#query-scopes) to hide models from other organizations.

+## Passwords

+Extends [passwords](https://laravel.com/docs/passwords) to provide better validation.
+Probably should be merged with the Auth service.